smaclell/smaclell.github.io/_drafts/3-cmdlets-to-discover-powershell.md

 The PowerShell help also has meta topics like ``about_operators``.
 This can be a great way to learn intricate details about PowerShell without ever leaving your prompt.
-In this example I show how you can review the built in keywords using ``Get-Help``.
+In this example I show how to review the built-in keywords using ``Get-Help``.

 {% highlight powershell %}